Are You Ready for Another Wisconsin Winter?

 The average date of the first snowstorm in Wisconsin is November 10.

 What is the prediction for this winter?
-The latest 2013-2014 winter outlook is calling for equal chances of below normal, near normal, and above normal temperatures and precipitation for much of Wisconsin.
+The latest 2014-2015 winter outlook indicates there is no strong signal for above or below normal temperatures.
+There is some evidence that precipitation will be lower than average across much of eastern and central Wisconsin.
 The latest outlook for December-February for the U.S. is available here.

 Wind Chill Index